 a.
-Student to present copy of original assessment task, along with a written request outlining the reasons to support their claim in relation to the marking criteria, to the respective head teacher within 2 school days, regardless of student absence, of having received the marked task.
+Student to present copy of original assessment task, along with a written request outlining the reasons to support their claim in relation to the marking criteria, to the respective head teacher within 2 school days of having received the marked task.